How To Use Sensibo With HomeKit

 These features are all optional and can be hidden if you wish to keep things simple.
 As with other HomeKit accessories that support multiple functions, you can leave them grouped or split them out so they show separately.
 They’ll all remain available to Siri whether they are grouped or not.

 The plugin presents the thermostat functions correctly as a thermostat type device, so Siri will be able to understand a variety of phrasings and correctly understand what you’re talking about.
 You can, for example, refer to the Sensibo as an ‘AC’ whether that is in the accessory name or not.

 Using these virtual accessories, you’ll be able to specify the target temperature, the AC mode (Off, Heat, Cool, or Auto), and the fan speed (0-100%).
 The temperature and humidity sensors will also display in your home status at all times, and can be queried by Siri, and use those values in automation rules as well.

 Apart from having a Sensibo Sky setup and working, you’ll also need to have HomeBridge set up and connected to your HomeKit Home.
 HomeBridge is a free open-source application that supports a whole stack of third party plug-ins to add unsupported devices to HomeKit.

 In the past setting this up and running this system needed some good Linux knowledge and a suitable server to host it on.
 Now things are a lot easier thanks to the HOOBS project.
 Using their pre-built system image you can easily set up a Homebridge server in a few easy steps.

-Running this on a an inexpensive Raspberry Pi is the best option as it will effectively be like any other smart hub, small and low power that you can set and forget somewhere out of the way.
+Running this on a Raspberry Pi or similar mini computer is the best option as it will effectively be like any other smart hub, small and low power that you can set and forget somewhere out of the way.

 Once you have HOOBS in place, you just need to add the Sensibo plugin through the easy-to-use web interface.